wieni/wm-typescript-challenge/README.md

 ## .env

-In order to make the api endpoints working during development, make sure you have `.env` file containing the folling content:
+In order to get the api endpoints working during local development, make sure you have `.env` file with the following content:

 ```
 REACT_APP_PUBLIC_API_MOCKING=enabled